connorswitala/Chemistry-Solver/README.md

 ### Composition

 Currently, there are five air mixtures and one Martian atmosphere available for easy access.
 These are accesible through the the use of the enum class `GasType::` and are created using the function `common_mixture()`.
-The five compositions included are:
+The six compositions included are:

 - `GasType::AIR5` Contains N2, O2, NO, N, and O.
 - `GasType::AIR7` Contains N2, O2, NO, N, O, NO+, e-.